PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Assert Text Not Present

-Asserts that the specified text appears somewhere on the page.
+Asserts that the specified text pattern appears somewhere on the rendered page shown to the user.
 When the assert fails, the test is aborted.

 ### Usage